Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 AMD ✪✪✪✪✪

-Increased dietary intake of DHA is associated with a reduced risk of AMD.
-Preliminary clinical research shows that taking a combination of DHA 280 mg, lutein 12 mg, and zeaxanthin 0.6 mg per day for one year increases macular pigment optical density by 31% compared to placebo in patients with AMD.
-An increase in macular pigment optical density is associated with improved visual performance and a lower risk of AMD.
+An increase in dietary DHA intake is associated with a decreased risk of AMD.
+Preliminary clinical research shows that taking a combination of 280 mg DHA, 12 mg lutein, and 0.6 mg zeaxanthin per day for one year increases macular pigment optical density by 31% compared with placebo in patients with AMD.
+Increased macular pigment optical density is associated with improved visual performance and a reduced risk of AMD.

 Posologie